md-riaz/BazarTrack-API/docs.md

 - `status` – item status (required)
 The user performing the update is inferred from the authenticated token.

-If `actual_cost` is supplied, the amount is debited from the user's wallet.
+If `actual_cost` is supplied, the wallet is adjusted by the difference from the previous value and a transaction is recorded for the difference.

 ### `DELETE /api/order_items/{order_id}/{id}`
 Delete an order item.
 Only owners can delete items.